spideruci/RIPR-framework/README.md

 docker run --name arm qinfendeheichi/text-arm:v1
 ```

 To monitor the progress of our analysis, the console will display the count of processed outputs at intervals of every 100 mutants (starting from 0).
+If there are less than 100 mutations, the console will print "processed 0 mutations", which is not an error.

 Copy Docker Configuration
 This Dockerfile demonstrates a minimal example that contains configuration for the Apache commons-text subject program